Imran Stanton Cooper

 Framing device · Threaded across every lane · Standalone bill in drafting

-The walk-out programs of the New Deal era (the Civilian Conservation Corps 1933–42, the Works Progress Administration 1935–43, the Public Works Administration 1933–43) and the post-war GI Bill (1944–onward) demonstrated that the United States can absorb tens of millions of workers into purposeful public-good employment during civilisational dislocations.
-The post-replication-threshold labour transition is the next dislocation of that magnitude.
+The walk-out programs of the New Deal era proved that the United States can absorb tens of millions of workers into purposeful public-good employment during civilizational dislocations.
+The Civilian Conservation Corps (1933-1942) absorbed approximately 3 million enrollees.
+The Works Progress Administration (1935-1943) employed about 8.5 million.
+The post-war GI Bill (1944 onward) put 16 million veterans through college and trade school.
+The post-replication-threshold labor transition is the next dislocation of that scale.

 Lane 4 functions as a framing device threaded through every other lane rather than a single section.
-The state food assurance acts in Lane 1 are the first concrete walk-out instance: they walk citizens out of the already-collapsing 75.7-percent-markup retail system into the at-cost commissary-model layer.
-The Civic Robot Corps in Lane 2 is the positive-side employment instrument that pairs with negative-side industry decommissioning.
+The state food assurance acts in Lane 2 are the first concrete walk-out instance.
+They walk citizens out of the already-collapsing 75.7-percent-markup retail system into the at-cost commissary-model layer.
+The Civic Robot Corps in Lane 1 is the positive-side employment instrument that pairs with negative-side industry decommissioning.
 The Education pipeline in Lane 3 carries the developmental scaffolding for the next generation to enter the post-transition economy without ever experiencing the dislocation.

 The Adaptation Doctrine

 The compendium's bill drafts are working templates.
-New international adaptations follow a ten-step pattern: identify the destination jurisdiction's constitutional framework and amendment procedure; identify its existing welfare-distribution precedents (food, employment, universal service); identify its federal-corporation precedents; identify its indigenous philosophical foundation that fits the basic-needs-guarantee architecture; identify its industrial-policy framing; identify its robotics ecosystem; identify its fusion or energy roadmap; draft the bill using the Layered Pure template with jurisdiction-specific overrides; generate the styled HTML and PDF; add the result to the compendium.
-The India adaptation in Lane 2 establishes the pattern; further adaptations are forthcoming.
+New international adaptations follow a ten-step pattern: identify the destination jurisdiction's constitutional framework and amendment procedure; identify its existing welfare-distribution institutions (food, employment, universal service); identify its federal-corporation institutions; identify its indigenous philosophical foundation that fits the basic-needs-guarantee architecture; identify its industrial-policy framing; identify its robotics ecosystem; identify its fusion or energy roadmap; draft the bill using the Layered Pure template with jurisdiction-specific overrides; generate the styled HTML and PDF; add the result to the compendium.
+The India adaptation in Lane 1 establishes the pattern; further adaptations are forthcoming.

 Adjacent · The Resuscitation Protocol